 Autoimmune diseases, including type 1 diabetes

-Strict vegetarian diets
+Strict vegetarian or vegan diets

 What are the symptoms of vitamin B-12 deficiency anemia?

 Each person’s symptoms may vary.
 Symptoms may include:

 The symptoms of vitamin B-12 anemia may look like other blood conditions or health

 problems.
 Always see your healthcare provider for a diagnosis.

 How is vitamin B-12 deficiency anemia diagnosed?

 This type of anemia is usually found during a health exam through a routine blood